 You must learn which drugs to administer, the precise dose, and the appropriate frequency.
-Hopefully, our guide on pharmacology can help, if you’re interested.
+Hopefully, our guide on airway pharmacology can help.

-2. Learn and Abide by Infection Control Guidelines, Standards, and Procedures
+2. Learn Infection Control Guidelines and Standards

-3. Implement Appropriate Medical Charting and Documentation
+3. Learn Medical Charting and Documentation

 In the medical field, there’s an old saying that goes like this: